-Annamaria Silvana de Rosa, Ph.D. in Psychology is Full Professor of Social Representations and Communication: with integrated experimental laboratory on New Media at the Faculty of Medicine and Psychology - University of Rome “Sapienza”, Italy; Rector’s Delegate for EUA-CDE Council of Doctoral Education, as leader for the Internationalisation of doctoral education.
-She has a position of institution-wide responsibility role for international doctoral education, as Director of Sapienza Coordination Program for International Doctorates since 2009 and as Rector Delegate in the EUA-CDE Council of Doctoral Education, since its inception, and member of the Board of Directors of the International Relations.
+Annamaria Silvana de Rosa, Ph.D. in Psychology is Full Professor of Social Representations and Communication: with integrated experimental laboratory on New Media at the Faculty of Medicine and Psychology - University of Rome “Sapienza”, Italy; Rector’s Delegate for EUA-CDE Council of Doctoral Education, she has played as leading motor for the Internationalisation of doctoral education in Europe and worldwide (see the Selected list of A.S. de Rosa's publications on Institutional Programs and Scientific Digital Infrastructure.
+She held a position of institution-wide responsibility role for international doctoral education, as Director of Sapienza Coordination Program for International Doctorates since 2009 and as Rector Delegate in the EUA-CDE Council of Doctoral Education, since its inception, and member of the Board of Directors of the International Relations.

 The European/International Joint PhD in Social Representations and Communication programme has been identified as an example of ‘best practices’ in higher education by the European Commission Directorate for Education and Culture, by the Italian and French Ministry for Scientific Research and Higher Education.
 In 2010 an award for the best paper has been released by the Joiman EC Project – Task Force 4 to the Scientific Coordinator of the European/International Joint PhD in Social Representations and Communication for the following paper: de Rosa, A.S.
 (2010).
 The Joint European/International Doctorate in Social Representations and Communication: an experience anticipating the Bologna process.

-Within Sapienza University, she occupies positions of responsibility as member since 1992 of the Core Committee on International Relations (CURI), creator and Director of the Sapienza Co-ordination Program for Joint International/European Doctorates and, since its creation in 2000, of the European/International Joint PhD in Social Representations and Communication Research Centre and Multimedia Lab, one of the most advanced High Tech labs at Sapienza University.
+Within Sapienza University, she has held positions of responsibility as member since 1992 of the Core Committee on International Relations (CURI), creator and Director of the Sapienza Co-ordination Program for Joint International/European Doctorates and, since its creation in 2000, of the European/International Joint PhD in Social Representations and Communication Research Centre and Multimedia Lab, one of the most advanced High Tech labs at Sapienza University.
 Since 1992, she has directed, with excellent management skills, a long series of successful projects approved by the European Commission.
 These EC-contracts include: the Erasmus-Socrates programmes for Advanced Curriculum Development and Intensive Programmes approved by DG-Education and Culture (1993-2012), Training Mobility Researchers, the High Level Conference programmes, MSCA FP7 PEOPLE-ITN-2013.
-Since 1995 she has organized a successful series of 23 International Summer Schools and 34 International Lab Meetings, which were attended by 1552 research trainees from 59 countries and 415 guest speakers from 28 countries have participated to the 57 international scientific organised until Summer School 2017.
+Since 1995 until 2020 she has organized a successful series of 26 International Summer Schools and 40 International Lab Meetings, which were attended by 2418 participants: 1798 research trainees from 59 countries and 620 invited speakers from 31 countries..

 Since 2000, she has been Coordinator of the Marie Curie Multi-partner Training Site on Social Representations and Communication approved by DG-Research.
 From 2004 to 2008 she was the scientist in charge of a series of 12 European/International Joint PhD International Lab Meetings funded under the Marie Curie Series of Scientific Events and is currently directing a new series of three scientific events per year (Winter, Spring and Summer Sessions), which will continue to integrate face-to-face meetings with on-line training courses for European/International Joint PhD research trainees and young doctoral and post-doctoral researchers from all over the world.